andreasdominik/SusiTime/docs/src/makeskill.md

 ### The Julia API

-By default the API goes into the file api.jl, whichis empty in the template.
+By default the API goes into the file api.jl, which is empty in the template.

 In this case only a wrapper is needed, to make the API-commands available in the Julia program.
-The framework provide a function `tryrun()` to execute external commands safely (i.e. in an error occures, the program will not crash, but reading the error message via Hermes MQTT).
+The framework provide a function `tryrun()` to execute external commands safely (i.e. if an error occures, the program will not crash, but reading the error message via Hermes text to speech).

 This API definition splits in the function to execute the ADBee-script and functions to be called by the user: